jasonflorentino/is-the-media-covering-this-api/README.md

 # Notes

 During development I tried different news APIs to see which I prefer and eventually landed on Google's.
 Interfaces for the others still exist in code though.
-I think maybe I had kicking around the idea of allowing the user to choose which service, or more likely aggregating the results from all services.
+I think maybe I had been kicking around the idea of allowing the user to choose which service, or maybe aggregating the results from all services.
 During the app's production runtime, it only ever reached out to Google.
+Or rather, the client app only knew to reach out to this app's Google endpoint.